-Whether Baby is going through a dinosaur phase, you’re trying to foster his love of science, or the two of you just really think some green Jell-O sounds extra tasty right now, there’s one activity it’s hard to go wrong with, and that’s Jell-O archeology!
+Whether Baby is going through a dinosaur phase, you’re trying to foster their love of science, or the two of you just really think some green Jell-O sounds extra tasty right now, there’s one activity it’s hard to go wrong with, and that’s Jell-O archeology!

 If you want to go for a full-fledged fossil theme – using plastic animals, dinosaurs, or even mock-fossils for the activity – you can start off by talking with Baby about how ancient animals and plants can be preserved for thousands of years before letting your little Indiana Jones loose on that gelatinous sugar.
-And if you want to skip the lesson on just how fossils come to be, it’s simply a fun sensory activity that lets him get a little messy, and what toddler couldn’t use more of those?
+And if you want to skip the lesson on just how fossils come to be, it’s simply a fun sensory activity that lets them get a little messy, and what toddler couldn’t use more of those?

 Preparing your very own Jell-O archeology site

 - Start by getting two packages of Jell-O (or getting one and dividing the ingredients in half before you start).